My Writing Approach

 Gather Materials and Research

-- I gather my article research materials and load my project cart shelf with books, printed articles, and USB stick with electric materials
+- I gather my article research materials and load my project cart shelf with books, printed articles, and a USB stick with electric reference materials.

-- Go throw the research material and bookmark any import and relevant information, which I may use.
+- Go through the research material and bookmark any important and relevant information I may use.

 Draft Article Content

-- I write without editing or spell checking until I run out of information.
+I write without editing or spell-checking until I run out of information and add relevant research, if any, is being used.

 Edit Article And Proof